Human resources management

 - talent management software (TM software) - Talent management software is technology that human resource management professionals use to manage employees as a competitive advantage.

-- talent network - A talent network is potentially anything that connects people of similar professional skills.
+- talent network - A talent network is a group of interconnected people with similar professional skills.

 - talent pool - A talent pool is a database of job candidates who have the potential to meet an organization's immediate and long-term needs.